 Servant Teams are 4-month formation opportunities, which are offered in established WMF countries of service.
 Each Servant Team is comprised of 3 to 7 people who commit to live and serve together, under the leadership and guidance of a WMF staff member.
 We hope you will consider participating!

-- Servant Team locations change periodically.
-Check the calendar above for current locations where we are accepting applications.
+Servant Team locations change periodically.
 Servant Teams may be offered in the following WMF countries of service:

-WMF Argentina ministers among youth in Retiro, a central transportation hub through which hundreds of thousands of people pass daily.
-Once a week a local church opens its community center to the youth from Retiro.
+WMF Argentina ministers among youth and children in Buenos Aires.
+WMF partners with a local church to offer an after school tutoring program twice a week.
+Staff accompany youth and young adults through relational connections in Retiro, a central transportation hub through which hundreds of thousands of people pass daily.
 The staff members also make visits to youth who have a home or a stable living situation.
-Team members may accompany staff on visits to Retiro, work at the community center, and make home visits to the youth.
+Team members may accompany staff on visits to Retiro, work at the after school program, and make home visits to the youth.

 An independent nation since 1991, one-third of Moldova’s children have at least one parent living abroad while one in ten live without both parents.
 Although stories of trafficking, exploitation and abandonment abound, WMF staff are committed to living as people of hope in Moldova in the midst of what often seems to be an impenetrable darkness.
-Team members will have the opportunity to research ministry possibilities in the city of Chisinau while building relationships with these marginalized children.
+Team members will seek to build relationships with marginalized children and work with staff to offer holistic opportunities for development.

 WMF Kolkata serves among women who prostitute.
 Team members may have the opportunity to work among sexually exploited women and children, and minister in the neighborhoods where the women prostitute.
 Because of the sensitive nature of WMF’s work in Kolkata, there will be strict guidelines and some restrictions to participation on these teams.